Careers at CHA

 - Requires walking primarily on a level surface for occasional periods throughout the day.

 - May include lifting up to 25 pounds of files on a regular basis.
 Proper lifting techniques required.

 - Personal computer with Microsoft Office software applications.

-- Software applications including but not limited to database management, statistical analytics, data analytics presentation tools, QuickBooks for not-for-profit organizations
+- Software applications including but not limited to database management, statistical analytics, data analytics presentation tools

 - Multi-line telephone with voice mail